 Thus, we needed to spend a night at the hotel.

-From what I noticed, most people in Texas didn’t wear masks anymore.
+From what I noticed, most people in Texas don’t wear masks anymore.

-The agent-driver told us that they were no longer required since the majority of their population is fully vaccinated.
+The agent-driver told us that they were no longer required since the majority of their population was fully vaccinated.